smattymatty/mathew-storm-site/tutorials_content/git-for-beginners/01-first-contribution.md

 # Thank You!

-* You're now ready to start contributing
+You're now ready to start contributing
-* Remember: everyone was a beginner once
+**Remember**: *everyone* was a beginner once
-* The open source community welcomes you
+The open source community welcomes you
-* Your contributions matter
+Your contributions matter
-* Let's build something great together!
+Let's build something great together!